wbb921/spoken-dialogue-turn-detection/README.md

 and a numpy array which stores the turn-taking patterns as defined above with shape (2, T)

-The model outputs with a resolution of 12.5Hz(80 ms a frame)
+The model outputs with a frequency of 12.5Hz (80 ms a frame)

 ## Usage